 The fact that many Hispanics work in lower-paying occupations means that they generally earn less than non-Hispanics.
-Median weekly earnings of Hispanic workers employed full time are nearly 29 percent less than median weekly earnings of white workers-\$612 per week versus \$857 per week.39
+Median weekly earnings of Hispanic workers employed full time are 27 percent less than median weekly earnings of non-Hispanic white workers-\$602 per week versus \$829 per week.

 The earnings disparity faced by Hispanic workers translates to lower incomes for Hispanic households.
-In 2014, median income of all Latino households was \$42,500, \$17,800 less than the median income of non-Hispanic white households (\$60,300) (see

-Figure 3).
-40 Foreign-born Latinos fared worse with a median household income of \$34,600, while U.S.-born Latinos fared somewhat better with a median income of \$47,000.
-41
+In 2014, median income of all Latino households was \$42,500, \$17,800 less than the median income of non-Hispanic white households (\$60,300) (see Figure 3).
+Foreign-born Latinos fared worse with a median household income of \$34,600, while U.S.-born Latinos fared somewhat better with a median income of \$47,000.

 Latinos are under-represented in top income brackets and over-represented in bottom brackets.
-Even though roughly 13 percent of U.S. households are Latino, they make up only 7.4 percent of households in the top fifth of the income scale.
-On the other hand, they make up 15.3 percent of households in the bottom fifth of the income scale.42
+Even though roughly 13 percent of U.S. households are Latino, they make up only 7.1 percent of households in the top fifth of the income scale.
+On the other hand, they make up 15 percent of households in the bottom fifth of the income scale.